 The British government prosecuted some officers of Azad Hind, Sardar Gurbaksh Singh Dhillon, Mr. Prem Sehgal, and Mr. Shahnabaz for sedition.
 All the political parties including Congress raised their voice to free these soldiers.
-Congress formed ‘Azad Hind Fauj Rescue Committee’ under the leadership of eminent lawyers like Bhula Bhai Desai, Shri Tej Bahadur Sapru, Asaf Ali.
+Congress formed the ‘Azad Hind Fauj Rescue Committee’ under the leadership of eminent lawyers like Bhula Bhai Desai, Shri Tej Bahadur Sapru, and Asaf Ali.

 Jawahar Lal 30 years later, wearing a lawyer’s cloak, Mr. Jinnah also wore a robe.
 Ignoring the military arguments of these lawyers, the three officers were sentenced to death.
 But seeing the sympathy and support for the country, the Governor General waived the sentence of all three.
 The trial was conducted in the Red Fort.